 The FTSE country classification process operates to an annual schedule starting in January and finishing in September.
 The process starts with in-depth assessments of those markets on the Watch List as agreed in the previous September, and those countries highlighted for possible addition to the Watch List in the next September.

-Following the September meeting of the FTSE Russell Governance Board, promotion and demotion decisions and Watch List changes are formally communicated to the countries affected together with the rationale as evidenced by their scores on the Quality of Market matrix.
+Following the September or the March meeting of the FTSE Russell Governance Board, promotion and demotion decisions and Watch List changes are formally communicated to the countries affected together with the rationale as evidenced by their scores on the Quality of Markets matrix.
 Promotion, demotion and Watch List decisions are subsequently published in a public notice along with the timetable for their implementation.

-Unless there are extraordinary circumstances, implementation of classification changes is ordinarily timed to coincide with one of the semi-annual reviews for the FTSE Global Equity Index Series and a minimum notice period of six months is always provided to allow investors and asset owners adequate time to prepare.
+Implementation of classification changes is ordinarily timed to coincide with one of the semi-annual reviews for GEIS and a minimum notice period of six months is always provided to allow investors and asset owners adequate time to prepare.

-FTSE’s country classification process has been in place for eleven years, and over time has matured into a transparent and objective mechanism of classifying markets in a way that is designed to meet the ongoing needs of institutional investors.
-The existence of a Watch List, and the provision of indices based around the Watch List, enables investors to plan for potential classification changes and implement these at a time of their own choosing if they so wish.
-The process also encourages those markets on the Watch List to engage with FTSE to adapt their environment to meet international best practice.
+Since its inception in 2003, the FTSE country classification process has matured into a transparent and objective mechanism of classifying markets in a way that is designed to meet the ongoing needs of institutional investors.
+The existence of a Watch List, enables investors to plan for potential classification changes and implement these at a time of their own choosing if they so wish.
+The process also encourages those markets on the Watch List to engage with FTSE Russell to adapt their environment to meet international best practice.
 The result is a forward-looking, proactive framework that managers can trust.

-FTSE keeps the criteria used to determine a country’s classification under continuous review.
-FTSE’s acquisition of the Russell indices provides another opportunity to revisit this process and FTSE welcomes the views of all stakeholders on the future evolution of its country classification scheme to ensure it continues to exhibit thought leadership and meets their needs.
+FTSE Russell keeps the criteria used to determine a country’s classification under continuous review.
+FTSE Russell welcomes the views of all stakeholders on the future evolution of its country classification scheme to ensure it continues to exhibit thought leadership and meets their needs.
 Comments can be sent to email@example.com.